KevinFernandes/Small-Building/.github/PULL_REQUEST_TEMPLATE.md

 If the change requires an updated shared library, Angular or .NET it may require further project or buld updates to make the build succceed.
 - [ ] Yes
 - [ ] No

+If *Yes* include the project name and any version number if possible.

 ## Does this PR require force another repository to be updated?
 If the change requires another repository to be updated, you should lookup or create a JIRA in the target project and include the JIRA here.